 We recognise that members may, in some instances, have cause for concern.
 Should the latter occur, guidance should be sought from the DLP and liaise with statutory agencies, namely The Child & Family Agency (TUSLA) and An Garda Síochána.

-NOTE: Please refer to the relevant agencies in other jurisdictions, such as Northern Ireland, the United Kingdom, and North America, for guidance.
+NOTE: For guidance, please refer to the relevant agencies in other jurisdictions, such as those in Northern Ireland, the United Kingdom, and North America.

 We will maintain effective links with the relevant agencies and cooperate with any enquiries regarding child protection matters.